Briskless/Less-Healing/ReadMe.md

 # LessHealing

-A mod that adds toggleable options that remove various healing methods from the game.
+A Hollow Knight mod that adds toggleable options that remove various healing methods from the game.

 ## Options include:
 -  **Bench healing**: The healing received when a player sits on a bench